Cahora Bassa (HVDC): Construction and ownership

 The Cahora-Bassa transmission project was a joint venture of the two electrical utilities, Electricity Supply Commission (ESCOM, as it was known prior to 1987), latterly Eskom, Johannesburg, South Africa and Hidroelectrica de Cahora Bassa (HCB), a firm owned 15% by the government of Portugal and 85% by Mozambique.
-Equipment was constructed and supplied by ZAMCO, which was a consortium of AEG-Telefunken JV, Brown Boveri Company, and Siemens AG of Germany.
+Equipment was constructed and supplied by ZAMCO, which was a consortium of AEG-Telefunken JV, Brown Boveri Company, and Siemens of Germany.
 Brown Boveri subsequently became part of ABB and AEG subsequently became part of Alstom.

 The commercial arrangements also included Electricidade de Moçambique (EDM) which took supply from Cahora Bassa through a wheeling arrangement with Eskom.
 Effectively, Eskom supplied southern Mozambique (Maputo) from the then Eastern Transvaal at 132 kV with the sales deducted from the HCB supply to Eskom.
 The tripartite agreement was suspended due to force majeure when the line from Cahora Bassa was unavailable in the 1980s.

 The system was commissioned in three stages starting in March 1977 with four six-pulse bridges, and in full operation of eight bridges on 15 March 1979.